 (jessica, we are very sorry for your loss. we too had a

-similar loss when a close cousin jumped off a bridge into the path of a truck.
+similar loss when a first cousin jumped off a bridge into the path of a truck.

 our first thought was, "why did this happen to our family?" and "that poor truck

-driver, forever to have that vision of my cousin slamming into the front of his
+driver, forever to have the vision of my cousin slamming into the front of his

 did. please notice that we did not make jokes about ryan. we do not go after the